kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 There is the option to not include the TRD and TRG as these are not amplified by the 10x primers (only targets the TRB and TRA constant regions), but best to have a complete reference set that can be used for all analysis.

 Next, compile each gene type into a single files for Ig and TR.
-This uses the `cat` command which prints the contents of a file.
-By using this command with a wildcard (the \* means 'any character' so IG\*V will apply the `cat` command to the IGKV, IGHV and IGLV) and directing the output to a new file (cat by default prints to the screen, but adding the `>` symbol redirects this to the filename provided).
+This is done using the `cat` command which prints the contents of a file.
+The command is called in a way that:
+- uses a wildcard to apply it to multiple files - the \* means 'any character' so IG\*V will apply the `cat` command to the IGKV, IGHV and IGLV
+- directs the the output to a new file - by default `cat` prints to standard out (generally your terminal), but adding the `>` symbol redirects this to the filename provided.
 ```
 #navigate to directory where the references were downloaded
 cd ~/data/apps/ncbi-igblast-1.21.0/references/